pivotal/blog/content/post/Virtual_memory_settings_in_Linux_-_The_problem_with_Overcommit.md

 ~~~
 Memory Allocation Limit = Swap Space + RAM * (Overcommit Ratio / 100)
 Memory Allocation Limit = 32 GB + 256 GB * (50% / 100)
-Memory Allocation Limit = 131 GB
+Memory Allocation Limit = 160 GB
 ~~~

 Ooops!
-The system was expanded with 256 GB RAM, but is only using half of it.
+The system was expanded with 256 GB RAM, but is only using nearly as much as half of it.
 That is clearly not good.

 ~~~
 Overcommit Ratio = 100 * ((RAM - Swap Space) / RAM)